The Basics of Project Management

 - Project stakeholder management

-Roles and responsibilities of a project manager
+Roles and responsibilities a project manager should have

 Similar to a project passing through a variety of project management phases, a project manager needs to assume an array of roles and responsibilities with the people involved.